zhaofengli/iwork8/README.md

 - Suspending to RAM

 ## Installation
 Download [the multi-arch Jessie image](http://cdimage.debian.org/cdimage/release/current/multi-arch/iso-dvd/debian-8.2.0-i386-amd64-source-DVD-1.iso) and write it onto a USB stick with `dd`.
 Installation will "just work" (Select *64-bit install* if you wish).
-Touchscreen should work during the progress, but a USB keyboard is required as the installation environment does not provide a on-screen keyboard.
+Touchscreen should work during the progress, but a USB keyboard is required as the installation environment does not provide an on-screen keyboard.
 Answer no when asked whether to use a mirror.

 ## Getting things to work
 ### 3D acceleration